 How to Conceal Dark Under-Eye Circles

-According to makeup artist Anthea King in InStyle magazine, you want to neutralize dark under-eye circles with peach- or yellow-tone concealers.
+According to makeup artist Anthea King in InStyle, you want to neutralize dark under-eye circles with peach- or yellow-toned concealers.
 Dab concealer on the inner corner of the eye by tapping it into place (never run a concealer on like you would sunscreen or foundation).

 Invest in Great Highlighters and Watch Your Skin "Glow From Within"

-My very best skin secret of the moment is illuminating creams and products.
+My best skincare secret is illuminating creams and products.
 I love the way highlighters can minimize your worst features while enhancing others.
 There's simply no better way to appear as if your skin is glowing from within than with a luminizing cream.

 Apply above your brows on the browbone, on tops of the cheeks and down the center of the nose for best results.
-A makeup artist's favorite (and mine, too) is Yves Saint Laurent Touche Eclat concealer.
-Makeup artist Jo Strettel swears by this in Elle Magazine because it's easy to use: You simply paint it on the face.
-I swear by it as well and use it every week and have for years.
+A makeup artist's favorite (and mine, too) is Yves Saint Laurent Touche Éclat concealer ($35).
+Makeup artist Jo Strettel swears by this in Elle because it's easy to use: You simply paint it on your face.
+I swear by it, as well, and have been using it every week for years.

 Don't Be Afraid of Bronzers

 Nothing warms the face more than a bronzer.
-Make sure to use a big makeup brush (again, putting in my plug for MAC brushes) and a light touch.
+Make sure to use a big makeup brush and a light touch.
 Apply to all the spots where the sun hits: Forehead, cheeks, and nose.
-For more "pop," blend a creamy blush on top.
+For more "pop," (read: instant cheekbones) dot a creamy blush along your cheekbone (rather than apply blush into the apples of your cheeks), then blend in well.

 Natural Oils Are Not Bad